Island (Matrix Traversal): Explaination and code in Python, Java, C++, and JavaScript

 In this example:

-- The first group of trees consists of two connected
+• The first group of trees consists of two connected 1s in the top-left corner (forming one group).

-in the second row, fourth column (a separate group). - The third group consists of two connected
+• The second group is a single 1 in the second row, fourth column (a separate group).

-s in the bottom-right corner (another separate group).
+• The third group consists of two connected 1s in the bottom-right corner (another separate group).

 Steps to count the groups:

-, so it’s part of a tree group.
+1. Start from the top-left cell.
+It's a 1, so it’s part of a tree group.
 Mark it as visited and move to the next adjacent cell.
-Keep visiting all connected1
+Keep visiting all connected 1s until the whole group is marked.

-, and mark that as part of a new group. - Repeat this process until you’ve checked all cells in the map.
+3. Repeat this process until you’ve checked all cells in the map.

 After visiting all the cells, you will find 3 separate tree groups.